mrl5/python-design-patterns/README.md

 2.	[x] [Abstract factory] - creates a factory of related objects without explicitly specifying their classes
     - useful when delivering family of related objects
     - don't need to know which family it is until runtime
+    - relations: factory and singleton (concrete factory are often made as it)
 3.	[x] [Singleton] - provides global variable object
     - allows for only one instance of a class
     - keeping an information cache: no need to retrieve information from original source every time when it's needed